 Will Smith smacks Chris Rock on Oscar stage after Rock makes joke about Jada Pinkett Smith

-After returning to his seat, Smith shouted to Rock to "keep my wife's name out of your f***ing mouth."
+After taking a seat, Smith shouted to Rock to "keep my wife's name out of your f***ing mouth."
 The exchange came as a surprise to many in the audience, as actress Lupita Nyong'o, who was seated near Smith, and could be seen on camera, looked completely shocked.
-ABC silenced the audio of exchange due to the profanity, leaving viewers watching at home initially confused about what happened.

 The Los Angeles Police Department issued a statement after the show ended saying that they are "aware of incident between two individuals during the Academy Awards program."
 According to the LAPD, Rock declined to file a police report.
 "If the involved party desires a police report at a later date, LAPD will be available to complete an investigative report," police said.